trunk-io/docs/check/configuration/supported/sqlfluff.md

 trunk check enable sqlfluff
 ```

+## Auto Enabling

+SQLFluff will be auto-enabled if any of its config files are present: *`.sqlfluff`*

 ## Settings

-**SQLFluff** uses the same config files as the
-upstream [SQLFluff](https://github.com/sqlfluff/sqlfluff) project, so you can continue to use any
+SQLFluff supports the following config files:
+* `.sqlfluff`
-existing configuration files (ex: `.sqlfluff`).You can move these files to `.trunk/configs` and `trunk check` will still find them.
-[See Moving Linter Configs ](..#moving-linter-configs) for more info.

-Trunk provides a [default configuration](https://github.com/trunk-io/plugins/tree/main/linters/sqlfluff) if your project does not already have one,
+ You can move these files to `.trunk/configs` and `trunk check` will still find them.
+See [Moving Linter Configs](..#moving-linter-configs) for more info.Trunk check provides a default `.sqlfluff` if your project does not already have one.
-which you can see in our [open source plugins repo]().

 Sqlfluff is only configured as a linter by default because its formatting capabilities are limited.
 To turn sqlfluff formatting on, enable its subcommand: